Best Assetto Corsa EVO Settings for Logitech G29 / G920

 FFB Gain controls the strength of all the forces.
 This is the entirety of the force feedback, the only other options are for adding weight to the wheel using the Damper force.

-Minimum Damper makes the Damper force never go below this value.
+Minimum Damper provides a constant Damper force at this value.
 These wheels have plenty of natural damper in them, so we don't need to use this.

 Damper Gain is the main Damper force.
 This only adds weight to the wheel, most noticed when the car is stopped.